top of page

 1975

-Thanks to the dedication of Vincenzo Biasella (then "Boss", but also the engineer) and the contribution of Eng.
-Ferrer, ESB took a major step to advance the art of loudspeaker design.
+Thanks to the dedication of Vincenzo Biasella (then the "Boss", but also the engineer) and the contribution of engineer Ferrer, ESB took a major step in advancing the art of loudspeaker design.
 With the purchase of a set of Bruel & Kjaer tools (which at that time cost more than a house), and the building of an anechoic chamber, ESB reached, within a few years, an industrial dimension.
-It was the happy moment of the Italian post-war industrial boom, and everything was booming.
-It was in those years (1970's) that ESB built what has become a myth, and began the conquest of a market, dominated almost exclusively by Americans and British products.
-Now, thanks to ESB that had broken the wall of foreign domination that existed before, more Italian producers such as RCF, then Sonus Faber and many others were soon born.
-This was the birth of the Italian school of HiFi.
-First speakers, then Italian amplifiers and other audio electronics.
-During those years ESB became large advertiser in audio magazines (Sound and Stereoplay the first, Audiovision, AudioReview and Discoteca arriving later) and grows to know audio engineer Renato Giussani, who often collaborated with these magazines.
-Renato Giussani will then join the ESB engineering staff at the end of 1979, assuming the role of chief engineer, alongside the founder Vincenzo Biasella.
-Together, they will develop the 7 Series, which would be the evolution of the philosophy that had already generated the UMA (Unità Medio Alti) aiming at optimizing the listening front, something that no one had done until then.
+It was the peak of the Italian post-war industrial boom, and everything was booming.
+It was in these years (the 1970's) that ESB built what has become a legend, and began the conquest of a market that had been dominated almost exclusively by American and British speakers.
+ESB had broken the wall of foreign domination.
+Other Italian audio manufacturers such as RCF (Sonus Faber), and many more were soon born.
+This was the beginning of the Italian age of Hi-Fi.
+First were speakers, then came Italian amplifiers and other audio electronics.
+During those years, ESB became a prominent advertiser in audio magazines (Sound and Stereoplay being the first, with Audiovision, AudioReview and Discoteca arriving later).
+It was through these publications that ESB became acquainted with audio engineer Renato Giussani, who often collaborated with these magazines.
+Giussani would join the ESB engineering staff at the end of 1979, assuming the role of chief engineer, alongside the founder, Vincenzo Biasella.
+Together, they would develop the 7 Series, which built on the philosophy that had already generated the UMA (Unità Medio Alti) aimed at optimizing the listening point… something no one had focused on before then.

 1979

-In 1978, the ESB company responded to the need for "limited changes" to the company if future growth plans were to be achieved.
-ESB begins the construction in Aprilia, Italy of an immense building for a Hi-Fi company (14,000 mt.
-Square covered surface for manufacturing and offices).
-The construction takes several years to complete, but that immediately allows ESB to make a qualitative and quantitative leap.
-Thanks to the commissioning of super modern machinery for the woodworking and a design office that could be envied by anyone in the world, with probably the largest anechoic chamber owned by a manufacturer of speakers of that time (2,000 Cu mt), productivity quickly grows to 1000 loudspeakers per day.
-However, the dizzying production growth is also accompanied by an equally important growth in terms of quality with the conception of the DSR and the construction of the 7 series with the fundamental contribution of Renato Giussani.
+In 1978, ESB addressed the need for "limited changes" to the company to achieve future growth.
+ESB began the construction of a new manufacturing facility in Aprilia, Italy.
+It would be an immense building for a Hi-Fi company (14,000 sq. meters for manufacturing and offices).
+The construction took several years to complete, but that immediately allowed ESB to make a qualitative and quantitative leap due to the acquisition of super modern machinery for woodworking and a design office that would be the envy of the best designers in the world.
+With probably the largest anechoic chamber by a manufacturer of speakers at that time (2,000 Cu mt), productivity quickly grew to 1,000 loudspeakers per day.
+However, the dizzying production growth was also accompanied by an equally important improvement in quality with the implementation of DSR, the development of the 7 Series, and the fundamental contributions of engineer Renato Giussani.

 ESB Factory